joakimremler/YRGO_docker/README.md

 ## 4. Create a Dockerfile

-That is why we need Dockerfiles.
+That is why we use Dockerfiles.
 A Dockerfile is a instruction file that Docker uses to create a image with all of our new settings that we have added inside the Dockerfile and this is when it becomse really interesting.

 Before we start to create a new Dockerfile you should list all images that is pulled to your server.
 You can do this by running: